opencaesar/core-vocabularies/doc/README.metrology.md

   specializations of `metrology:HasFactorForMeasurementUnit` for each unit it depends on.
 4) Define specializations of the unit for the relevant prefixes
 5) Define instances of the unit and of the prefixed units
-6) Define a specialization of `80000-concepts:UnitaryQuantityMagnitude` to facilitate modeling a quantity value and the magnitude relationship.
+6) Define a specialization of `metrology:IsMagnitudeOfQuantity` to facilitate modeling with a single instance a `metrology:Magnitude` and a `metrology:HasMagnitude` relationship.

 <details>
 <summary>Details</summary>